Krishnarjuna: Music

-The music was composed by M. M. Keeravani.
-Music was released on 24 Frames Music Company.
+The music was composed by M. M. Keeravani and was released by 24 Frames Music Company.

 Release

 In 2016, the producers dubbed and released the film into the Tamil language as Rowdy Maappillai and dubbed into Hindi language as "Rowdy Krishna" by Wide Angel Media(WAM).

+Reception

+A critic from Rediff.com rated the film two out of five stars and wrote that "In a nutshell, Krishnarjuna is neither serious nor entertaining."
+A critic from Full Hyderabad wrote that "Krishnarjuna steers clear of anything deep - and it looks incapability rather than design."